oracle-livelabs/apex/apex-professional-hol18/adding-additional-pages.md

 ## Introduction

-In this Hands-on-lab, you will add Calendars, Charts, Tree pages and Maps to Demo Projects application and to Online Shopping Application.
+In this Hands-on-lab, you add Calendars, Charts, Tree pages and Maps to Demo Projects application and to Online Shopping Application.

 Estimated Time: 20 minutes